Overtime - Episode #373 (Originally aired 1/15/16)

 I don't think they should take that responsibility.
 I think it's Hollywood in general, who's making the movies, who's being allowed to direct those movies, who's being allowed to be in those movies.

 So let's start changing that.
-That's right.
+Thank you.

 It's always a strange